ANIKIMPA/innovatix-core/README.md

 ## Required Settings

-To ensure the proper functioning of the `core` app within your Django project, certain settings need to be configured:
+To ensure the proper functioning of the `innovatix` app within your Django project, certain settings need to be configured:

-- **Custom User Model:** If you are using the custom user model provided by `core`, update your `AUTH_USER_MODEL` in your project's `settings.py` as follows:
+- **Custom User Model:** If you are using the custom user model provided by `innovatix`, update your `AUTH_USER_MODEL` in your project's `settings.py` as follows:

     ```python
-    AUTH_USER_MODEL = "users.ProgramUser"
+    AUTH_USER_MODEL = "innovatix.users.ProgramUser"
     ```

-    This setting is essential for utilizing the custom user model implemented in the `core` app.
+    This setting is essential for utilizing the custom user model implemented in the `innovatix` app.

 ## Usage

-The `core` app is designed to be intuitive and straightforward to use for developers.
-When creating new features or apps within the project, refer to the `core` app for reusable components and utilities.
-Ensure that any common functionality that could benefit other parts of the application is integrated into the `core` app to maintain consistency and avoid duplication.
+The `innovatix` app is designed to be intuitive and straightforward to use for developers.
+When creating new features or apps within the project, refer to the `innovatix` app for reusable components and utilities.
+Ensure that any common functionality that could benefit other parts of the application is integrated into the `innovatix` app to maintain consistency and avoid duplication.

 ## Contribution

-As the backbone of our project, the `core` app is continuously evolving.
+As the backbone of our project, the `innovatix` app is continuously evolving.
 Contributions that enhance its functionality, improve efficiency, or introduce beneficial features are always welcome.
-Please follow the project's contribution guidelines when proposing changes or additions to the `core` app.
+Please follow the project's contribution guidelines when proposing changes or additions to the `innovatix` app.

 ## Quick start

-1. Install the `core` app using pip:
+1. Install the `innovatix` app using pip:

     ```bash
     pip install git+https://github.com/ANIKIMPA/innovatix-core.git